-RAD271, Advanced Clinical Internship (6 Credits) Gen Ed Competency: Social Phenomena mxcc.edu/catalog/course-descriptions/sci/
+RAD271, Advanced Clinical Internship (6 Credits)

 The student will have the opportunity to refine skills learned earlier in the program with indirect supervision.
 Students will perform a comprehensive final clinical competency in preparation to apply for the national registry examination.
 Prerequisites: RAD222, RAD215, RAD206 and RAD241 with "C" or better for all.
 (Updated November 2014)